theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     This should return a value like `E9876WXYZ12ABC`.
 Make sure to do this anew every time, since it's a hash of the object and will change.

-    Finally we can run the command to move the alias:
+    Finally we can run the command to move the alias, supplying the eTag to the `--if-match` option:

     ```sh
     aws cloudfront update-domain-association \